-- Now, instead of using this Serial Terminal, you can use any microcontroller here like Arduino, PIC Microcontroller or 8051 Microcontroller etc. and can write your code easily and test it.
+- Now, instead of using this Virtual Terminal, you can use any microcontroller here like Arduino, PIC Microcontroller or 8051 Microcontroller etc. and can write your code easily and test it.

 - In my coming tutorials, I am gonna share examples for this GPS module in which I will interface it with different microcontroller.